 The Instrument sections contains settings related to your musical instrument:

 If you have selected Guitar as the instrument type, you can choose between several different guitar sounds for playing back the chords: a Nylon Acoustic, Steel Acoustic, Clean Electric, or Distortion Electric guitar.
 For the ukulele and mandolin, only a single sound per instrument is available.
+For the Custom instrument type, you can choose any of the available instrument sounds.

 Set this to the number of frets of your instrument, or if you never use the highest frets, you can set it to the number of frets you actually want to use so that Chordopia won't show voicings using higher frets.